rgarner/parslet-spike/README.md

 ## Nascent language documentation

-Framework definitions let you define your framework, its metadata, and all the product table lookups you need to validate within lists.
+Framework definitions let you define your framework, its metadata, destination fields in the data warehouse, where they came from, their types, and all the product table lookups you need to validate values within lists.

 A framework definition looks a bit like this: